 \subsection{Agent Personality}

 In the Agent Behavior System described above, Agents produce a variety of objective behaviors through interactions with their environment and other Agents.
-From the perspective of cognitive psychology, these behaviors can be viewed as stimuli.
+From the cognitive psychology perspective, these behaviors can be viewed as stimuli.
 The Agent Personality system is responsible for processing these stimuli, generating feedback, and thus driving the evolution of the Agent's personality.
-In the field of psychology, the widely accepted definition of personality encompasses cognitive, emotional and character traits that influence behaviors.
-We adapt these elements from psychology theory to fit the operational logic of Agent Architecture, ultimately identifying three main modules within the personality system: Emotion, Cognition and Character Growth.
+The widely accepted definition of personality in psychology encompasses cognitive, emotional, and character traits that influence behaviors\cite{zuckerman_psychobiology_1991}.
+We adapt these elements from psychology theory to fit the operational logic of Agent Architecture, ultimately identifying three main modules within the personality system: Emotion, Cognition, and Character Growth.